mirvald-space/haraj_scrap/README.md

 To start the server:
 python main.py

-### Development

-- Right now the backend is running at this address `https://goldfish-app-zc66g.ondigitalocean.app`

 ### How It Works:

 1. The script fetches data from an API based on search queries and city filters.